 - Multi-Piece: Most glasses are made with multiple pieces.
-The high end models are not, which is why they are so much more durable despite how fragile they look and feel.
-Still, there’s nothing wrong with being multi-piece, just make sure they get the seams off.
+The high-end models are not, which is why they are so much more durable despite how fragile they look and feel.
+Still, there’s nothing wrong with being multi-piece, make sure they get the seams off.
 (You can feel the seam on the stem.)

-- Bowl Clarity: One thing I noticed on all the hand blown models was the amazing clarity.
-Many machine made glasses will have slight ribbing on the bowl and it distorts light.
+- Bowl Clarity: One thing I noticed on all the hand blown models was an amazing clarity.
+Many machine-made glasses will have slight ribbing on the bowl, and it distorts light.
 It doesn’t affect the taste, but it’s one of those things you notice when looking at quality.

 What to Expect to Spend